hromi/lesen-mikroserver/README.md

 (You will also find the wheel You need in wheels subdirectory, install it with ```pip3 install wheels/deepspeech-0.9.0-cp36-cp36m-linux_aarch64.whl```))

 # scorers/
-The real stuff begins when You start experimenting with scorers.
+The real stuff begins when You start experimenting with language models / scorers.

+The "added value" of lesen-mikroserver project (as compared to Coqui or Deepspeech) is that You can route Your requests to different scorers stored in ```scorer_dir```.

 Use KenLM to create them and deepspeech scorer creation pipeline to create them.

-de_bothLexicons.scorer user canonic list of substantives/verbs used in fibel.digital project (c.f. https://fibel.digital/kleinesLexicon )

 # server-HOWTO
 Setup Your server in coqui-server/application.conf.